 Dogs most commonly get giardia from other dogs.
 Giardia is spread to your dog when they get fecal material with giardia organisms into their mouth.
 This can happen if they play with a dog with giardia, or they walk in an area where a dog with giardia has defecated.
 Your dog might lick their paws later and become infected.
 Your dog can also become infected if they drink water from a contaminated water source including creeks, lakes, ponds, or puddles.

-The transmission of giardia from dog to human does not occur commonly.
+The transmission of giardia from dog to a human does not occur commonly.
 Most humans are infected by other humans or contaminated water sources.
 There is a small risk that giardia could be passed from pets to people especially in individuals that are immunocompromised.
 If your dog has been diagnosed with giardia, it is important to practice good hygiene like frequent hand washing and disinfecting.
 If you are concerned you may have gotten giardia from your dog, I recommend speaking with your doctor.

 The most common giardia symptoms in dogs include vomiting and diarrhea.
-Because giardia is an intestinal parasite, it mainly causes intestinal symptoms.
+Because Giardia is an intestinal parasite, it mainly causes intestinal symptoms.
 Unfortunately, vomiting and diarrhea are both nonspecific symptoms that can be associated with many different illnesses or the ingestion of toxic substances.
 Your veterinarian will be able to determine if your pet’s symptoms are caused by giardia.

 According to the AKC, the most common giardia symptoms in dogs include: